Royal Museums of Fine Arts of Belgium: Museums

 There are six museums connected with the Royal Museums of Fine Arts of Belgium; two of them are located in the main building: the Oldmasters Museum or Museum of Ancient Art, whose collections cover European art until 1750; and the Museum of Modern Art.
 These museums are situated in the downtown Royal Quarter, on the Coudenberg, in Brussels.
 The Magritte Museum, opened in 2009, and Fin-de-Siècle Museum, opened in 2013, are adjacent to the main building.
-The smaller Constantin Meunier Museum and the Antoine Wiertz Museum, dedicated to these two Belgian artists, are located a few kilometers from the city centre.
+The smaller Meunier Museum and the Wiertz Museum, dedicated to these two Belgian artists, are located a few kilometres from the city centre.

 Oldmasters Museum

 The Oldmasters Museum has an extensive collection of European paintings, sculptures and drawings from the 15th to the 18th centuries.
 The bulk of the collection is formed around Flemish painting, presented in chronological order.
 For example, there are valuable panels by the Flemish Primitives (including Bruegel, Rogier van der Weyden, Robert Campin (the Master of Flémalle), Hieronymus Bosch, Anthony van Dyck, and Jacob Jordaens).
 The museum is also proud of its "Rubens Room", which houses more than twenty paintings by the artist.
 The painting Landscape with the Fall of Icarus, long-attributed to Bruegel, is located there and forms the subject of W. H. Auden's famous poem Musée des Beaux Arts, named after the museum.
 There are also constant temporary exhibitions.